eyy/resors/README.md

 ```

 ### How does it works?
-**Resors** is built on top of express.js, using connect middleware mechanism to function.
+**Resors** is built on top of express, using connect middleware mechanism to function.
 Each request falls through the following series of middlewares:
 ```
 init          ...